khesualdo/Unit-Testing/README.md

 Partially mocking a class ignores parts of its behavior, this means the class is doing more than one thing.
 This violates the Single Responsibility Principle, and that is a code smell.

+> Important to note that `mock.Object.someFunction();` will take us into the implementation of the method, because we are mocking a class.
+When mocking an interface default values will return.

 ```C#
 public MyClass{
   public void someFunction(){